sendwithus/competencies/roles/engineering-internal-application-developer.md

 <distributed.snippet/>

 ## Why you might like it
 You love learning new technologies and solving problems in novel ways.
 You enjoy creating solutions that solve problems for a wide variety of folks.
+You like designing new reporting outputs.
+You form opinions based on what you've built and desire to participate in making business decisions.

 ## Why we might like you
 You enjoy working with others and are a strong communicator with an analytical mind.
 You're self-motivated and able to take time to research the best ways to